An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core Singularities in Atomic Calculations: Conclusion

-Beyond high-fidelity algorithmic development, this study provides profound theoretical insights into the fundamental mechanics of spectral pollution in Dirac discretizations.
-We demonstrated that artificial finite-interval truncation and upper-lower spinor degree of freedom imbalances are primary vectors for variational collapse.
-Furthermore, we mathematically justified the absolute stabilizing supremacy of IDOM over conventional regularization schemes, IDOM topologically segregates the spectrum, ensuring a pristine, automated, and pollution-free eigenvalue resolution.
+Beyond high-fidelity algorithmic development, this study provides fundamental theoretical insights into the fundamental mechanics of spectral pollution in Dirac discretizations.
+We demonstrated that artificial finite-interval truncation introduces severe efficiency bottlenecks, while upper-lower spinor degree of freedom imbalances act as primary vectors for variational collapse.
+Furthermore, we mathematically justified the absolute stabilizing supremacy of IDOM over conventional regularization schemes; IDOM topologically segregates the spectrum by collapsing the essential convex hull, ensuring a pristine, automated, and pollution-free eigenvalue resolution.

-Extensive numerical benchmarking across a broad spectrum of physically relevant models, including bare Coulomb, finite-nucleus Gaussian, screened Yukawa, and pure-vector Morse potentials, confirms the absolute robustness of the proposed framework.
-Consistently achieving relative accuracies on the order of near $10^{-10}$ across diverse relativistic regimes, this methodology establishes a stringent new numerical standard for atomic structure calculations.
+Extensive numerical benchmarking across a broad spectrum of physically relevant models—including bare Coulomb, finite-nucleus Gaussian, screened Yukawa, and the pure confining relativistic harmonic oscillator—confirms the strong robustness of the proposed framework.
+Crucially, the accuracy of our methodology was rigorously validated through direct, side-by-side numerical comparisons with established high-precision literature and modern finite-element benchmarks.
+Consistently achieving relative accuracies on the order of $10^{-10}$ across diverse relativistic regimes, this methodology provides a high-accuracy benchmark for atomic calculations.
 Ultimately, this work delivers a highly reliable, mathematically rigorous computational engine capable of generating ultra-precise reference data, laying a formidable mathematical foundation for the next generation of large-scale relativistic quantum chemistry simulations.